 Undergraduate Program

-The Department of Speech-Language Pathology provides undergraduate coursework for students planning careers in speech‑language pathology or audiology.
-Departmental majors complete work leading to the Bachelor of Arts degree in Speech-Language Pathology.
-Students pursuing the B.A. degree may qualify for State of California Licensure as a Speech-Language Pathology Assistant (SLPA).
+The Speech-Language Pathology Department provides coursework for students planning to pursue careers in speech‑language pathology or audiology.
+Students who successfully complete the required coursework may earn a Bachelor of Arts (B.A.) degree in Speech-Language Pathology.

 Program Objectives